-The College of Science Graduate Cooperative Education Program (co-op) is one option for experiential learning and is available to students enrolled full-time at Northeastern University in a degree-granting program.
+The College of Science Graduate Cooperative Education Program is one option for experiential learning and is available to students enrolled full-time at Northeastern University in a degree-granting program.

 The goals of cooperative education are for students to: